-(E) The Council resolved at its Major Applications/Borough Planning Committee meeting on 2023 to delegate authority to determine the Planning Application to the Director of Planning Regeneration and Public Realm subject to the prior completion of this Fourth Deed of Variation.
+(E) The Council resolved at its Major Applications/Borough Planning Committee meeting on 2023 to delegate authority to determine the Planning Application to the Director of Planning Regeneration and Public Realm subject to the prior completion of this Deed of Variation.

-(F) The Council has considered the provisions of the development plan and taken into account planning considerations affecting the Site and considers that in the interests of the proper planning of its area the Development of the Site ought to only be permitted subject to the terms of this Agreement and for that purpose the parties are willing to enter into this Deed.
+(F) The Council has considered the provisions of the development plan and taken into account planning considerations affecting the Site and considers that in the interests of the proper planning of its area the Development of the Site ought to only be permitted subject to the terms of this Deed and for that purpose the parties are willing to enter into this Deed.

 IT IS AGREED AS FOLLOWS:-